Interested in Tutoring?

 - At the end of each semester, instructors submit recommendations for high achieving students in the area of writing.
 Writing tutors must maintain a B average in their Writing coursework.

-- Students are recruited from freshman orientation based on their high school record and SAT scores.
+- Students are recruited from freshman orientation based on their high school record.

 - Students apply on their own because they have a desire to be a writing tutor and have proven they can succeed in their Writing courses.

 Students should apply to the Writing Center Coordinator, Karen Bilotti, in the Tutoring Center located on the second floor of the University Library.
-The phone number is (401) 254-3219 (Department Secretary) or (401) 254-3630 (Karen Bilotti).
-Students may also email Ms. Bilotti at email@example.com
+The phone number is (401) 254-3219 (Department Administrative Assistant) or (401) 254-3630 (Karen Bilotti).
+Students may also email Karen Bilotti at email@example.com

 Writing Tutor Job Description